 3. Climate change.
 Will there be interest in the registration of rights with vulnerability dependencies associated with climate change?

 4. Crowd Cadastre.
-What can and will not be possible in a collaborative cadastre?
+What can and cannot be done in a collaborative cadastre?

 6. Global cadastre.
-What infrastructure will be needed for a global Cadastre?
+What infrastructure will be necessary for a global Cadastre?

 FIG 2019 - Hanoi

 Fit-for-purpose cadastre is like Uber.
-The geometers must be involved, because it will happen with or without us.
+Geometers must get involved, because it will happen with or without us.